mikebranstein/speech-workshop-instructions/src/chapters/chapter8.md

 ### Overview

-The concept of training a LUIS app is like training Custom Speech Service apps.
+The concept of training a LUIS app is like training Speech to Text Service apps.
 So far, you've created a training data set including intents and entities, so the next step is to train your app.
 Then you'll test the trained app, and publish for consumption.

 In a real-world scenario, you'll incrementally advance the functionality of a LUIS app.
 For example, you'll start with a few intents and entities, then as your app matures (or when you identify a deficiency), you'll add new intents and entities, re-train, and publish a new version of the LUIS app.